chzesa/tiralabra/README.md

 * Space: generate a new set of sites
 * Esc: close
 * A: toggle automatic sweepline progression and dataset generation
+* S: save the current set of sites to a text file
+* D: toggle debug printing
+* V: Run validation on the output of the current set of sites